Art, cypresses and beautiful sunsets

 Tuscany offers a wealth of experiences beyond its historic, tower-filled cities.
 It features natural thermal baths and some of the best food and drink the boot-shaped country has to offer.

-During our journey from the Italian mountains to the Sardinian heat in the fall of 2022, we decided to explore more of Tuscany along the way.
-We certainly don’t regret it.
+During our journey from the Italian mountains to the Sardinian heat in the fall of 2022, we decided to do a Tuscany road trip along the way to explore some of the best things to do.

-In this travel guide to Tuscany, we cover the best cities to visit as well as other experiences and sights you can’t miss on your road trip.
+In this travel guide to Tuscany, we cover the best cities to visit, as well as other things to do and sights you can’t miss on your road trip.
 We also cover where to stay in Tuscany, when to visit and share our best tips throughout the guide.

 Table of contents